Updated May 22, 2023

 - It is updated continuously.

-- Subset of product backlog items and is meant to be finished off in one sprint.
+- We aim to finish a subset of product backlog items in one sprint.

 - Items are divided into small chunks.